xqb64/tetris.rs/README.md

 sudo apt install libncurses5 libncurses5-dev
 ```

-Fork the repository, and make sure to run `clippy` and `rustfmt` before submitting a PR.
-There are no tests at this moment as this is mostly a toy project.
+Fork the repository and make a PR.

 ## Licensing